Political Risk:

 Signatory and Ratification status Score: 100 / 100

-South Africa is both a signatory and a ratified member of both the UNCAC [1] and the OECD Conventions [2].
+South Africa is a significant defence exporter which has signed and ratified both the UNCAC [1] and the OECD Conventions [2].

 Explore